-The local weather in January is the coolest with an average temperature of 8 C (46 F), while July is the hottest with an average temperature of 28 C (82 F).
+Guilin weather is generally mild with four seasons – sunny and vigorous spring, rainy and foggy summer, cool and pleasant autumn, breezy and drizzling winter.
+In Guilin, the climate in January is the coolest with an average temperature of 8 C (46 F), while July is the hottest with an average temperature of 28 C (82 F).
 Summer is the rainy season, especially in May and June.

 Spring, early March to middle April, is mostly sunny.
-At this time, northern China is still silvered with snow or frost, but the city has been full of tinges of spring – colorful flowers and green willows compete with each other for beauty of looks.
+At this time, northern China is still silvered with snow or frost, but the city has been full of tinges of spring weather – colorful flowers and green willows compete with each other for beauty of looks.
 Sometimes, there are spring drizzles, but something lighter like T-shirts with a raincoat will be comfortable.
-If you visiting there in spring, rain wear is also must.
+If you visiting there in spring, rain wear is a must.

 Summer from middle April to late August is a rainy season especially in May and June.
 The rainfall in summer reaches up to 1,000 mm, making up over 50% of the total rainfall per year.
 Always remember to bring an umbrella with you if you go there during this time.
 However, visiting there in rain and fog may make you feel as graceful as a fairy.
 It would be a great pity if you haven't enjoyed the misty rain of Li River during your Guilin travel.
 T-shirts with skirts, shorts or slacks are the best choice for summer when the temperature can be rather high.
 It would be wise to bring sun block, insect repellant, and some medicine to prevent heatstroke.
 Local herbal tea also helps travelers to become accustomed to the local weather and water.